 This document is for guidance only.
 It aims at consistency and fairness but it is not prescriptive and all members of staff are urged to use common sense, discretion and flexibility at all times in ensuring the good discipline of pupils.
 The circumstances of each misdemeanour must be taken into account, as well as any apologies, contrition, honesty and co-operation after the event.
+Where appropriate, restorative conversations are used to help children learn from their mistakes.

-General comment: The Head must ensure that staff enforce rules and impose sanctions consistently.
-The Deputy Head (Pastoral) is responsible for the day-to-day implementation of discipline in the School and for keeping the Head informed of any serious incidents of bad behaviour.
-All members of staff must co-operate in enforcing the disciplinary code.
+General comment: The Headmaster must ensure that staff enforce rules and impose sanctions consistently.
+The Deputy Head (Pastoral) is responsible for the day-to-day implementation of discipline in the School and for keeping the Headmaster informed of any serious incidents of bad behaviour.
+All members of staff must cooperate in enforcing the disciplinary code.